canonical/launchpad-manual/docs/user/how-to/projects/register-your-project.rst

 If your project is part of a wider project group, you can tell Launchpad by changing the project's details.
-On the project overview page, select :guilabel:`Change details` and enter the project group's name in the :guilabel:`Part of` text-box.
+On the project overview page, select :guilabel:`Change details` and enter the project group's name in the :guilabel:`Part of` text box.
 If you're not sure of the project group's exact Launchpad name, you can also search for it.

 For example: Blueprint is part of the launchpad-project group.